Roys (Wroxham) Limited

 • Monitor the on-going revisions to the Modern Slavery Act and adapt our approach accordingly.

-• Continue to focus on ensuring current suppliers meet the requirements of the Modern Slavery Act as well as building relationships with new suppliers that share our values.
-This will include extending the scope of the questionnaire to UK suppliers within the agriculture sector, in relation to temporary, seasonal workers.
+• Continue to focus on ensuring current suppliers, with a particular focus on agricultural suppliers, meet the requirements of the Modern Slavery Act as well as building relationships with new suppliers that share our values.

 • Continue to keep training under review to ensure it remains appropriate.
 This will include specific communication and training relating to modern slavery as well as a review of all policies relating to Recruitment, Wellbeing and Equality, Diversity, and Inclusion.